GLP-1 receptor agonist: Thyroid cancer

-The FDA requires a boxed warning in the package inserts of GLP-1 agonists due to the risk of thyroid C-cell tumors, including medullary thyroid cancer (MTC), with a warning that GLP-1 agonists are contraindicated in people with a family or personal history of MTC or multiple endocrine neoplasia type 2.
-In mice, long-term use of GLP-1 agonists stimulates calcitonin secretion, leading to C-cell hypertrophy and an increased risk of thyroid cancer, but no increased secretion of calcitonin has been observed in humans.
-A retrospective national cohort study in France found an increased risk of thyroid cancer (all and medullary) following 1-3 years of treatment with GLP-1 agonists for diabetes, but other large retrospective studies have not found a similar association, including with long-term use of GLP-1 agonists and over 10-years of follow-up.
+The US Food and Drug Administration requires a boxed warning in the package inserts of GLP-1 agonists due to the risk of thyroid C-cell tumors, including medullary thyroid cancer (MTC).
+GLP-1 agonists are contraindicated in people with a family or personal history of MTC or multiple endocrine neoplasia type 2.
+In mice, long-term use of GLP-1 agonists stimulates calcitonin secretion, leading to C-cell hypertrophy and increased risk of thyroid cancer, but no increased secretion of calcitonin has been observed in humans.
+A retrospective national cohort study in France reported an increased risk of thyroid cancer (all and medullary) after 1–3 years of treatment with GLP-1 agonists for diabetes, but other large retrospective studies have not reported a similar association, including with long-term use of GLP-1 agonists and over 10 years of followup.

 Society and culture

+Influencers and celebrities popularized GLP-1 agonists in the early 2020s, causing many people to seek them for cosmetic or health-based weight loss.

 Cost

 GLP-1 agonists are more expensive than other treatments for type 2 diabetes.
 A study compared the cost-effectiveness of GLP-1 agonists to long-acting insulin in a Taiwanese population with type 2 diabetes.
-In people with CVD, GLP-1 agonists were estimated to save money due to fewer cardiovascular incidents.
+In people with cardiovascular disease (CVD), GLP-1 agonists were estimated to save money due to fewer cardiovascular incidents.
 In people without CVD, the cost per QALY was $9,093.
 In the United States, cost is the highest barrier to GLP-1 agonist usage and was reported as the reason for discontinuation in 48.6% of people who stopped using the drugs.
-According to another study, GLP-1 agonists are not cost-effective for pediatric obesity in the U.S.
+According to a 2023 study, GLP-1 agonists were not cost-effective for pediatric obesity in the U.S. As of late 2025, prices had dropped substantially.
+In 2025 it was estimated that Medicare coverage of GLP-1RA agonists for obesity in the United States would increase federal spending by $69.5 billion over a decade.

+Mixed results have been found when economic evaluations of glucagon like peptide-1 (GLP-1) receptor agonists have been done, specifically in response to its use for obesity treatment in people without diabetes.
+A 2026 review concluded that, due to their high acquisition costs, GLP-1 receptor agonists are generally not cost-effective compared to lifestyle interventions or no treatment at all from a healthcare-payer perspective.
+The analysis also reported that cost-effectiveness outcomes vary drastically depending on assumptions related to treatment duration, long-term weight maintenance, and the time horizon of the specific model.
+Over longer periods, or populations at high risk of obesity, GLP-1 receptor agonists may have a more favorable cost-effectiveness analysis.
+Despite the economic considerations, GLP-1 receptor agonists are included in clinical guidelines for obesity management due to their demonstrated efficacy in weight loss and cardiometabolic risk improvement.
+The high cost has been identified and is seen as a barrier to access and widespread use in many healthcare systems.